scottkuhl/UnoDrive/README.md

 - Since we will be using MudBlazor, the application will follow **[Material Design](https://material.io/develop/web)** for the web guidelines.
 - Custom application styling is in place to make the Material Design feel more platform native.
-Including native fonts, native icons, a denser application bar, rounded navigation meni and buttons do not use all capital letters.
+Including native fonts, a denser application bar, rounded navigation menu and buttons do not use all capital letters.

 ## Architecture